2018 GENERAL TRACK RULES

 FINES AND/OR SUSPENSIONS WILL BE IMPOSED FOR THE FOLLOWING:

-Anyone fighting on the track or in the pit area will incur a two (2) week suspension and a $500.00 fine.
+Anyone fighting on the track or in the pit area will incur a suspension and or a $500.00 fine.
 The fine MUST be paid before the individual will be permitted to return to competition.
-The car will also not be permitted to return for the 2-week period, even with a different number or driver if the owner of the car was the person suspended.
+The car will also not be permitted to return for the suspension period, even with a different number or driver if the owner of the car was the person suspended.

 Anyone who drives a car without registering both car and driver.

 If any driver, crew member, or family member goes to another car or pit without an official.

 Any abusive physical or verbal altercations with officials or employees.